 Aside from the fact that it’s DELICIOUS, here’s why I love mango salsa so much:

 - Make-ahead.
-In fact, it tastes BETTER when you make it ahead of time.
+In fact, it tastes BETTER when you make it ahead of time and the flavors have a chance to meld.

 - Easy.
 Other than chopping, no special skills required.

 - So many uses!
-Whether its fish or tacos or a bowl of tortilla chips (these are our favorite!), mango salsa works with anything.
+Whether it’s fish or tacos or a bowl of Tortilla Chips, mango salsa works with anything.

 - Onion.
 The recipe calls for red onion, but white or yellow onion will work in a pinch.

 - Bell Pepper.
-I like to use red because it’s mild in flavor, but orange and yellow would work well too.
+I like to use a red bell pepper because it’s mild in flavor, but orange and yellow would work well too.

-- Cilantro.
+- Fresh Cilantro.
 Can you even make salsa without cilantro?
 I think not.

-- Salt & Pepper & Garlic.
+- Salt, Pepper, and Garlic.
 Salsa’s best buds.

 - Orange Juice.
-The teeniest splash adds a bit of acid and sweet, without actually having to use sugar.
+The teeniest splash adds a bit of acid and sweetness, without actually having to use sugar.

 There are seven different types of mangoes: honey, Francis, Haden, Keitt, Kent, Tommy Atkins, and Palmer.